 Lisa Shepherd and Nathalie Bertin co-created the "Breathe." project in 2020.

 With such a large collection of artistic masks being shared in their online community, potential buyers and galleries from around North America have started reaching out to Lisa and Nathalie.
 They invited submissions of masks from around the world to be part of a collection in a travelling exhibition.
-To read more about how this project started and to see the CBC article about it, see this Projects web page.
+To read more about how this project started and to see a couple CBC articles about it, see this Projects web page.